 However, in the Genesis account, we learn that Adam & Eve divorced themselves from God’s covenant and thus ushered in sin – which is the death of God’s soul in them.
 In order to fix this divine divorce, God uses a series of covenants (with Noah, Abraham, Moses, David, Jesus) to bring mankind back to His family.
 So, these covenants show how a Father brings His children back into His family.
 Even a bird’s eye view of the New Testament reveals a plethora of family language and imagery to describe the relationship between God and His followers Firstly, God sent His Son so that we would receive divine adoption as his sons (see Gal 4:4-6, Romans 8:14-17, 1 John 3: 1-2).

 Now, because human beings are not natural children of God (after the fall in Eden), it requires a new birth of the Holy Spirit for this to happen.
 The second birth is baptism as Jesus said to be “born again” through a saving grace of “water and spirit” (see John 3:3-8, Acts 2: 37-38, Acts 9: 18, 1 Peter 3:21).
 Also, this new birth is to be born in the name of God.
-That is why Jesus was specific to be born through baptism in the name of the Father, Son, Holy Spirit (see Matthew 28:19-20) This baptism happens in the family name of God – Father, Son, Holy Spirit (why we say I baptize you in the name of Father, Son, Holy Spirit).
+That is why Jesus specifically declared to be born through baptism in the name of the Father, Son, Holy Spirit (see Matthew 28:19-20) This baptism happens in the family name of God – Father, Son, Holy Spirit (why we say I baptize you in the name of Father, Son, Holy Spirit).
 Thus, for someone to be adopted into the Trinity Family that person needs to bear the name of God through a new birth.

 Now, this makes sense to me when applied to my family on the human level.
 My two sons know they are my sons because when they were physically born, they simultaneously were given my family name – Jesse.
 Therefore, baptism is a kind of divine birth certificate when we receive a new birth into the family name (Father, Son, Holy Spirit) of the Trinity.